Ogo1A/Country-Infomation/README.md

 # Country-Infomation
+# Start by installing *pip install countryinfo*
-This is a shot python code to illustrate countries infomation
+# This is a short python code to illustrate countries infomation